 So, you need to buy a gift for the woodworker in your life, but you have no idea what to buy.
 Don’t worry!
 These hand-picked items are perfect gifts for woodworkers of any level.
-They are all items that I personally use in my wood shop or items that are on my wish list (hint, hint family).
+They are all items that I personally use in my wood shop or items that are on my wish list.

-I am incredibly practical so I’ve only included items that I would actually use – no silly novelty items.
-These are woodworking gifts that the woodworker in your life will be happy to receive.
+I’ve only included items that I would actually use – no silly novelty items.
+These are awesome woodworking gifts that the woodworker in your life will be happy to receive.

 The list is split up by cost and clicking on the name of each item will take you right to it on Amazon – easy peasy.
 If you’re looking for a woodworking gift for your dad or yourself, these are amazing options you’ll love.
 Let’s get started!

-Safety Glasses – Your woodworker probably already has some safety glasses (at least they should!) but maybe they could use an upgrade.
+Your woodworker probably already has some safety glasses (at least they should!) but maybe they could use an upgrade.
 These safety glasses have protection all the way around the eye, which is so important to protect against sawdust and little slivers of wood that might be in the air while using a saw.

-Extra Phillips Head Drill Bits – It is always good to have extra of these around because I ALWAYS lose them!
+It’s always good to have extra Phillips head bits around because I ALWAYS lose them!
 Trust me, your woodworker will appreciate this gift.

-Magnetic Drill Bit Holders – These are so, so, so handy!
+These are so, so handy!
 Imagine trying to drill a screw high up on a wall and that wobbly little screw just keeps falling off your drill every time you try to drill it in the wall.
 It’s so frustrating!
 These magnetic drill bit holders will not only hold the screw on magnetically, but they also have a guide that slips over the screws to keep them from wobbling.
 They make life so much easier.

-Spray Paint Handle – If you’ve ever used a can of spray paint for an extended period of time, you are familiar with the hand cramps that come along with it.
+If you’ve ever used a can of spray paint for an extended period of time, you are familiar with the hand cramps that come along with it.
 This simple little handle takes that away!
-It’s a super cheap stocking stuffer that your woodworker will totally thank you for.
+It’s a super cheap stocking stuffer that your DIYer will totally thank you for.

-Kreg Face Clamp – If your woodworker has a pocket hole jig like the Kreg Jig, then this clamp is a must!
+If your woodworker has a pocket hole jig like the Kreg Jig, then this clamp is a must!
 It is so useful to keep boards from moving when joining them together with face pocket holes.

 $25 – $50 Gifts for Woodworkers